As part of The Christie travel strategy, the Trust has a number of initiatives in progress. Tiered car parking is one of these initiatives.

 We have appointed Vinci Construction to construct the new tiered car park, and we are working with them to create a construction programme.

-The key activities over the next 2 weeks will be:
+The key activities over the next three weeks will include:

 For more information on the building of the tiered car park on Cotton Lane, please see our frequently asked questions below.